 While I would love to think that I could outrank Forbes and Bloomberg for business, it probably is not going to happen!

 That said, it is important to have a place to start so I would make a list of 10 or so top level keywords for your business or sections of your business.

 Top Level Keywords Pro Tip:

-If you already have a website of any kind, you can get a list like this easily from the Google Webmaster Tools.
-Just log in go to Google Index > Content Keywords and you will get a big list of keywords.
+If you already have a website of any kind, you can get a list like this easily from the Google Search Console.
+Just log in go to Performance > Search Results and you will get a big list of keywords.